mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 ## TangoJS architecture

+The architecture of TangoJS is layered, where next layer builds on the previous one.
+Application developer will interact mostly with the topmost layer, the *TangoJS WebComponents* module.
+When programmatic access to TANGO API is required, one may use *TangoJS Core*. *TangoJS Connector* implementations are used only by the core layer and are not exposed directly to the developer.
+The backend server is not a part of TangoJS.
+Any backend may be used to access TANGO infrastructure, provided that a dedicated *Conenctor* is available.
+TangoJS ships with two default connectors: an in-memory *mock connector* and a **mTango connector** which allows to use mTango as a backend for TangoJS.
-The architecture of TangoJS is layered, where next layer builds on previous one.
-The architectural diagram is depicted at [@Fig:03-tangojs-architecture].
+The architectural diagram is depicted at [@Fig:03-tangojs-architecture-simple].
 Below a brief overview of each layer is given.

-![TangoJS high-level architecture overview.]( figures/uml/03-tangojs-architecture.tex){
+![TangoJS high-level architecture overview.]( figures/uml/03-tangojs-architecture-simple.tex){
-  #fig:03-tangojs-architecture width=80% }
+  #fig:03-tangojs-architecture-simple width=90% }

 **TANGO Infrastructure.**
 The whole TangoJS stack sits on top of existing TANGO